Crowdsourcing: The Good

 - Make it clear that there is a committee that is ultimately responsible for the programming.
 Not just 40% of it.
 All of it.
 There should be 2 (preferably divergent) experts in each area of content (coding, architecture, marketing, social media, business, etc.).
 The committee could be nominated by the public, and chosen by SXSW staff.
 Or nominated by staff and chosen by the public.
 Continue to accept panel suggestions from the public, but leave the deciding to the committee.

 - Create a SXSW advisory group committed to uncovering and featuring new voices and industry trends.
 Some of the A-Listers are fantastic presenters.
 I’m in no way saying they shouldn’t be on the schedule.
-But there are some amazing thinkers doing cutting-edge work right here in Central Texas.
+But there are some amazing thinkers doing innovative work right here in Central Texas.
 Commit to finding them.
 Ask the public for suggestions of inspiring speakers they’ve seen in other settings and personally encourage them to submit a panel.

 What do you think?
 Is it time for SXSW to change the way they manage programming?
 How do you think it should be done?